sblanchard/AntennaSwitch/readme.md

-📡 FlexPilot ESP32 Antenna Switch - Modernize any antenna switch where you can replace switching with relays
+📡 StationPilot ESP32 Antenna Switch - Modernize any antenna switch where you can replace switching with relays

-WiFi + MQTT + Web Dashboard | Compatible With FlexRadio / FlexPilot Automation
+WiFi + MQTT + Web Dashboard | Compatible With StationPilot Automation

 This project implements a network-controlled antenna switch using an ESP32, ULN2803A transistor driver, and SIP reed relays.

 It integrates perfectly with:

-FlexPilot
+StationPilot
 Node-RED
 Home Assistant